This post covers how to get free tickets to The Late Show with Stephen Colbert including what you need to know on the day of taping.

 What Happens After You Request Tickets

 Submitting a request puts you on a waitlist to have your request processed.
-Ticket requests are processed between 2 weeks up 24 hours before the show date.
+Ticket requests are processed between 2 weeks up to 24 hours before the show date.

 The video below explains the waitlist process more.